 One of Japan’s most ancient festivals, this ancient Shinto ritual is also known as Takewari Matsuri.
-In spectacular riotous moves, young people brave the winter cold and their evil spirits by furiously cracking large sticks of bamboo by a bonfire.
+In spectacular riotous moves, young people brave the winter cold and their evil spirits by furiously cracking large poles of bamboo by a bonfire.

-Created by a famous master of Kyogen, a Japanese traditional comic theater, Yamashiro Onsen’s Daidengaku Festival is a very dynamic and fascinating spectacle blending dancing and acting deeply rooted in ancient traditional performing arts.
+Created by a famous master of Kyogen, Japanese traditional comic theater, Yamashiro Onsen’s Daidengaku Festival is a very dynamic and fascinating spectacle blending dancing and acting deeply rooted in ancient traditional performing arts.
 Held every year in mid-summer, it involves both local performers and famous actors, all of them dressed in splendid and rather mysterious costumes.

 Every night throughout August, fireworks are launched over Lake Shibayama for 10 minutes.
 Celebrating the discovery of the town’s hot spring and featuring street stalls, dancing, and various performances, the Onsen Festival culminates with a grandiose 40 minute long fire-work session performed on Sunday night.